JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 - 4 subnets (2 AZs × 2 subnet types)
 - 4 route tables (1 per subnet)
 - 1 Internet Gateway or EIGW
-- ~128 routes to other VPCs across all route tables
+- ~128 routes to other VPCs across all route tables (theoretical max)
-- ~48 security group rules to other VPCs
+- ~48 security group rules to other VPCs (theoretical max)

 For 9-VPC mesh:
 ```